 Too much sodium (salt) is unsafe for birds.
 You should never feed them peanut butter that contains high amounts of sodium, sugar, or sugar substitutes because they may cause health issues for your budgie.
 Always avoid low-fat and sugar-free versions of peanut butter.

 You may be able to find peanut butter specially formulated for birds at local pet stores.
 Otherwise, check your local farmer’s market or organic grocer for the best brands with limited ingredients.

 There are several foods you will want to avoid feeding your budgie.
-Some foods, such as citrus fruit are not lethal but can cause an upset stomach.
-Other types of food such as apricots, apples, and peach pits contain levels of cyanide that will be lethal to your budgie.
-We’ve compiled a list below of the foods you need to avoid altogether:
+Some foods, such as citrus fruit, are not lethal but can cause an upset stomach if eaten in excess.
+Other types of food, such as apricots, apples, and peach pits, contain compounds that can be dangerous for your pet bird if they consume too many seeds in a very short period of time.
+However, it is worth noting that these compounds are often well-resisted by birds in experimental studies.
+Here’s a list of the foods that you need to avoid altogether:

 - You may want to read: Can Parakeets Eat Peanut Butter?
 What You Need to Know!

 As a budgie owner, you want what is best for your bird.
-Budgies can be delicate little pets and their nutrition is ever so important.
-Let’s take a look at a budgies dietary need:
+Budgies can be delicate little pets and their nutrition is so important.
+Let’s take a look at a budgie’s dietary needs.

 Budgie Dietary Needs

 Although budgies can be selective eaters, they are prone to obesity, iodine deficiencies, and other nutrition-related problems.
 A well-balanced and varied diet must always be maintained for these birds to stay healthy.